Reversing Alopecia Preview Tutorial

 I’m nothing if not honest and realistic about expectations and for others, it took six months—or longer—to see improvements.
 This isn’t surprising and six months is still incredibly soon, given that the functional medicine community says that for some, it can take a year or more to tackle a systemic condition.

 So if you’re looking for a quick fix, I don’t have one to offer you. :)

 <<< To sign up for the free Preview Class, scroll up and look to the left.
 (Or at the bottom if you’re on a mobile device.)

 You can read some testimonials from my private, 1:1 coaching clients here.

 This is me, after having been nearly 50% bald with the alopecia ophiasis pattern.
 None of what you see in this photo existed. >>

 The medical community has shoved questionable, ineffective, and de-generative (vs. REgenerative) topical treatments at people for too long.
 Or immunosuppressants.
 (Don’t even get me started on those.)

 And like other visible manifestations of autoimmunity such as psoriasis or scleroderma, alopecia can take a considerable emotional toll.

 You don’t have to “live with it.”
 There’s another way.

-In the full, 9-part course, I’m going to share with you the exact same information that I’ve used myself to go from nearly 50% bald (and again, struggling to see any regrowth) to getting my curls back and also the information that I’ve used to help my private coaching clients, including this client, and prior Reversing Alopecia masterclass participants.
+In the full, 9-part course, I’m going to share with you the exact same information that I’ve used myself to go from nearly 50% bald (and again, struggling to see any regrowth) to getting my curls back and also the information that I’ve used to help my private coaching clients and prior Reversing Alopecia masterclass participants.
 I’m also going to share with you what I did this year to get my new spots growing again.